Heard: September 24, 2015 in Toronto, Ontario

 proceeding and in the case of a Settlement Hearing in a separate in camera proceeding.

-The Panel accepted the proposed Settlement Agreement in the Richardson case at the
+The Panel accepted the proposed Settlement Agreement in the Mansu Ding case at the

 September 24, 2015 hearing, with reasons to follow.
-These are our reasons for the Richardson
+These are our reasons for the Mansu Ding

-September 1994 to August 2014 he was registered in Ontario as a mutual fund salesperson (now
+Since 1999 the Respondent has been registered in Ontario as a mutual fund salesperson

-known as a Dealing Representative) with Investors Group Financial Services Inc. (“Investors
+(now known as Dealing Representative) with Sun Life Financial Investment Services (Canada)

 Proceedings against the Respondent were commenced by a Notice of Settlement Hearing,

-dated September 3, 2015.
-In the Settlement Agreement the Respondent admits that he
+6. In the Settlement Agreement, dated September 18, 2015, the Respondent admits that

 Pre-Signed Account Forms